 Typically, older homes have a larger attic space, which may seem easy to install because there is more room to work, but there are gaps to worry about.

-There is an easy fix, the installation crew will take more time to find those gaps and either use a can foam to seal them or use plastic the off to avoid the spray foam getting into places where it shouldn’t be.
+There is an easy fix, the installation crew will take more time to find those gaps, and either use a canned foam to seal them or use plastic to cover them to avoid the spray foam getting into places where it shouldn’t be.

-The walls in an old house can add some complications to the install process, but it’s nothing we can’t handle.
+The walls in an old house can add some complications to the install process, but it’s nothing a good contractor can’t handle.

 Almost every old house has double and triple studs.
 So, when crews take the siding off and drill into the house.
 The double and triple studs just add extra drilling time for the crews to ensure the job is done correctly.

-Another thing crews find with older homes are a lot of nails.
-Because they use an auger-style bit which grinds the wood out, when that bit hits a nail it stops.
+Another thing crews find with older homes is a lot of nails.
+Because they use an auger-style bit that grinds the wood out when that bit hits a nail, it stops.
 When crews know they are working on an older home, they make sure to bring extra drills.

-The process of insulating the exterior walls of an older home or a newer home is basically the same, aside from the things we just discussed.
+The process of insulating an older home's exterior walls or a newer existing home is basically the same, aside from the things we just discussed.